Hopding/bipartite-graph-checker/README.md

 3. **Find all Connected Components** - The matrix is converted into a graph.
 Each connected component in this graph is identified.
 4. **Bipartite Validation** - Each connected component is validated to ensure it is bipartite.
 If a component is found to have at least one cycle of length 3, it is not bipartite.
-5. **Find Vertex Sets** - Each bipartite component is processed to split it vertices into two disjoint and independent sets.
+5. **Find Vertex Sets** - Each bipartite component is processed to split its vertices into two disjoint and independent sets.
 6. **Output Results** - For each connected component, one of two things is output, depending on whether or not it is bipartite.
 If the component is bipartite, its two vertex sets are printed to the console.
 Otherwise, the first cycle of length 3 is printed.

 ## Requirements